EFL Championship play-offs: History

 From 1990, the format of the final changed to a single match played at a neutral venue, initially the original Wembley Stadium.
-The first winners of the inaugural one-off final were Swindon Town who defeated Sunderland 1-0 in the final in front of 72,873 spectators.
+The first winners of the inaugural one-off final were Swindon Town who defeated Sunderland 1–0 in the final in front of 72,873 spectators.
 Ten days after the final, Swindon were found guilty on 35 counts of illegal player payments and were given a two-division relegation.
 This meant that Sunderland were promoted to the First Division in Swindon's place.
 Wembley underwent renovations early in the 21st century and the 2000 final was the last to be hosted at the original stadium.
-Subsequently the finals were hosted at the Millennium Stadium in Cardiff, where Bolton Wanderers beat Preston North End 3-0 in the final.
-The Millennium Stadium held the finals until 2007 when the match was moved to the renovated Wembley Stadium, the first such final seeing Derby County defeat West Bromwich Albion 1-0.
-The final in 2020 was held behind closed doors as a result of the COVID-19 pandemic in the United Kingdom: Fulham defeated Brentford 2-1 after extra time in front of an official attendance of 0.
+Subsequently the finals were hosted at the Millennium Stadium in Cardiff, where Bolton Wanderers beat Preston North End 3–0 in the final.
+The Millennium Stadium held the finals until 2007 when the match was moved to the renovated Wembley Stadium, the first such final seeing Derby County defeat West Bromwich Albion 1–0.
+The final in 2020 was held behind closed doors as a result of the COVID-19 pandemic in the United Kingdom: Fulham defeated Brentford 2–1 after extra time in front of an official attendance of 0.

 Since the first play-off final, the second tier of English football's league itself has undergone a number of re-brands.
 In 1993, the Premier League was formed, a move which caused the second-tier league to be renamed as the First Division.
 In 2004, the First Division was re-branded as the Football League Championship, before the League's adoption of English Football League (EFL) led to a 2016 renaming as the EFL Championship.

+The four-team format remained in place through the 2025–26 season, with the teams finishing third to sixth contesting the semi-finals.
+From the 2026–27 season, the competition was expanded to six teams.
+The teams finishing third and fourth receive a bye to the semi-finals, while the teams finishing fifth to eighth contest two single-leg eliminators.
+The change was approved by EFL clubs in March 2026.

 Prize

 While there is no financial prize for the winners, the match is still referred to as the most valuable single football match in the world as a result of ensuing commercial and media benefits.
 Accountants Deloitte described the 2020 final as the "contest for biggest financial prize in world football" with promotion worth at least £85 million in the first season after promotion and an additional £80 million the following season should an immediate relegation be avoided.
-However, by convention the two finalists agree that the loser will keep all the gate receipts from the game, so as to slightly soften the financial blow of missing out.
-The winning team is also presented with a trophy; however, in the 2015 Football League Championship play-off final, Norwich City refused and took half of the gate receipts after also gaining promotion.
+By convention, the two finalists agree that the loser will keep all the gate receipts from the game, so as to slightly soften the financial blow of missing out, however, in the 2015 Football League Championship play-off final, Norwich City refused and took half of the gate receipts after also gaining promotion.
+The winning team is also presented with a trophy.